swaptacular/swpt_accounts/protocol.rst

    database, an `AccountPurge`_ message MUST be sent.

 negligible_amount : float
-   The maximum amount that should be considered negligible.
+   The maximum amount that can be considered negligible.
 This MUST be a non-negative number.
 It can be used to: 1) decide whether an account can be safely deleted; 2) decide whether an incoming transfer is insignificant.